cyface-de/ios-backend/README.md

 ## Integration in your App

+### Permissions

+To use the Cyface SDK permissions to capture the users location while using the app and additionally in the background are required.
+These permissions have to be declared as part of the App using the Cyface SDK.

+How to allow background location updates is described in the [Apple Developer Documentation](https://developer.apple.com/documentation/corelocation/getting_the_user_s_location/handling_location_events_in_the_background).

+Asking for the proper location capturing permissions is described in the [Apple Developer Documentation](https://developer.apple.com/documentation/corelocation/requesting_authorization_for_location_services) as well.
+The App using the Cyface SDK is only required to provide the proper entries in the Info.plist.
+The code to ask for the proper permissions is executed by the SDK the first time it wants to fetch locations.
+This usually happens on the first call to `start()`.
+An App using the Cyface SDK requires at least "Location When In Use Usage Description" and "Location Always and When In Use Usage Description".

 ### Creating a `DataCapturingService`

+As explained above before using any data capturing the integrating App must have the appropriate permissions to use location tracking in the background.
+See the Apple documentation about background location updates for more information.

 To integrate the Cyface SDK for iOS into your own app you need to either create a `DataCapturingService` or a `MovebisDataCapturingService`.
 This should look similar to: